 Who can participate in the WANIC programs?

-Programs are open to students in WANIC's seven member school districts: Bellevue, Issaquah, Lake Washington, Northshore, Riverview, and Snoqualmie Valley.
+Programs are open to students in WANIC's seven member school districts: Bellevue, Everett, Issaquah, Lake Washington, Northshore, Riverview, and Snoqualmie Valley.
 Students who live outside of those district boundaries may participate on a space-available basis with permission from their resident school district.

 Which grade levels are eligible to take courses through WANIC?